This Blog Was Updated In November of 2022

 Not all bridges are subject to the same inspection schedules.

 Information from the USDOT shows that approximately 12 percent of the nation’s highway bridges are inspected annually.
-Just five percent are inspected every four years.
-That leaves 82 percent of bridges that are inspected every 24 months.
+Just five percent are inspected every four years, leaving 82 percent of bridges that are inspected every 24 months.

 - Initial inspections